tmarois/alpaca-php-sdk/README.md

 ## Getting Started

-First you need to instantiate the alpaca object.
+First you need to instantiate the `Alpaca` object.

 ```php
 use Alpaca\Alpaca;